ChetanKrishna07/Dr-Doc/README.md

 ## Introduction

-A platform where patients can find doctors depending on their illness.
-A doctor can send prescriptions to patients and a patient can send their medical history to doctors.
-These medical histories are also stored in the patients' database, so other doctors can view them during examination and treatment of the patient.
-There will be unique accounts for doctors as well as for patient, linked with their email and/or phone number.
-It is an ML based system, where a patient can find out what doctors they have to consult.
-This consultation will be provided after the patients input their symptoms and problems.
-Patients can find pharmacies to buy medicines, and diagnostic centers to get their tests done in the same platform, making it holistic.
+Dr. Doc is a platform where patients can find doctors and cure themselves to their diseases.
+This platform also have a feature recommending the specialist for their problem if patient doesn't know to whom they need to consult.
+This platform also facilitates the information regarding the diagnostic centers with the diagnosis they facilitate, also gives information about the medicines in which medical shop they can find their medicines.
+There will be unique account for patients and doctors linked with their email and/or phone number.
+By the ML model, with symptoms as input from patients, patients can find out which doctor they need to consult.

 ## Tools Used